EliotDe/EliotDe.github.io/index.md

 ## Projects

-### Privacy Preserving FL for IoT Network Intrusion Detection (ongoing)
+### Privacy-Preserving FL-based for IoT NIDS (ongoing)
 **Short Description:** This is my final year dissertation.
-The aim is to build a model and privacy-preserving framework that addresses the performance tradeoff in secure FL systems -- with a particular application to intrusion detection.
+The aim is to build a model and privacy-preserving framework that addresses the performance tradeoff in secure FL systems -- with a particular application to intrusion detection in IoT networks.

 **Focus:** Federated Learning / Differential Privacy / Intrusion Detection.